amclark42/so-youre-planning-to-vote-2020/README.md

 ## Decide how you will submit your ballot

-Consider voting by mail or voting absentee, in order to keep yourself and others safe during the Covid-19 pandemic.
-If you can’t vote remotely, or prefer not to do so, *try to vote early*.
+Voting by mail or voting absentee is a good choice for keeping yourself and others safe during the Covid-19 pandemic.
+With so much litigation around when ballots can be processed, a sure way of making sure your vote is counted is to show up at the polls.
+If you can’t vote remotely or prefer not to do so, *try to vote early*.
 By voting before Election Day, you’ll not only ensure that your vote is counted, you’ll keep yourself and others safer.

 ### Voting by mail

 Some states, such as Colorado, vote entirely by mail every year—ballots are sent to all registered voters before an election.
 Otherwise, voting absentee lets you vote by mail, usually because you physically can’t go to the polls. ([National Conference of State Legislatures (NCSL)](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-early-voting.aspx), [NASS](https://www.nass.org/can-i-vote/absentee-early-voting)) This year, many states have fewer restrictions on absentee voting because of the Covid-19 pandemic.
 Depending on your state, you may need to cite fear of Covid-19 as a justification for voting absentee. ([Vote.org](https://www.vote.org/absentee-voting-rules/), [FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html), [NCSL](https://www.ncsl.org/research/elections-and-campaigns/absentee-and-mail-voting-policies-in-effect-for-the-2020-election.aspx))

-* If you need to, apply to vote by mail ASAP. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))
+* If you need to are able, apply to vote by mail ASAP. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))
   * If you’re able and if your local government allows it, consider submitting your application without mailing it, by:
     * applying online,
     * emailing or faxing the application, or